adinapoli/opencv-simple/README.md

 Mainly c2hs and a lot of good common sense.
 Lately I've been playing with the idea of a RabbitMQ based binding.
-The need stems from the fact that the C OpenCV API don't leaverage the full power of the library, and they are likely to be deprecated in the future.
+The need stems from the fact that the C OpenCV API don't leverage the full power of the library, and they are likely to be deprecated in the future.
 On the other side, Haskell doesn't allow C++ binding: c2hs complains everytime it sees a C++ types inside an header (try this at home).
-I've already had the problem of making C++ communicate with the rest of the world, namely when I was developing [Laetus](http://laetusframework.sourceforge.org) for my master degree dissertation.
+I've already had the problem of making C++ communicate with the rest of the world, namely when I was developing [Laetus](http://laetus.sourceforge.net) for my master degree dissertation.
 Back in those days the language of choice was Erlang.
 Erlang uses a byte-oriented mechanism called "port", which allows to call every foreign code; the only prerequisite is that the foreign code